-12. Negotiating with the Notwithstanding Clause/Contracts of Adhesion

-1. It will be a rare contract that does not require some negotiating unless we draft it ourselves.

-- 2. Upon receiving a contract, mark or circle all impermissible clauses and prepare an amendment to the contract that addresses each impermissible clause. - 3.
-In most cases, you will also need to include our standard language concerning non-discrimination, auditing, etc. found in this guideline. - If you are unsure whether a clause is impermissible, please call the Director of Purchasing and Contracts or the Office of General Counsel for guidance. - 5.
-Keep a record of your contract negotiations with the company, including telephone calls, emails and other correspondence.
-Before suggesting the notwithstanding clause as an alternative, you may want to ask the Office of General Counsel to contact the company to explain the legal problems. - 6.
-If the company refuses to amend the contract in accordance with our requirements, the Attorney General's office has approved the use of the notwithstanding clause if the company is the sole source of the product (or all vendor's require the limitation language), the product is indispensable to the institution's need, and the notwithstanding clause is inserted in the contract immediately following the impermissible clause.
-(The Attorney General's Office has not approved any other use or placement of the notwithstanding clause.) - Another consideration is the amount of risk assumed by the institution in the event the product fails to perform. - 1.
-In many instances, replacement of the product is an acceptable remedy. - 2.
-In others, such as the malfunction of software, the failure to perform may make the institution very vulnerable to costly damages. - 3.
-The notwithstanding clause only sets forth the state's position in the event the matter goes to court; it doesn't improve your available remedies.
+- Essential Contents of the Agreement - The form agreements at the end of this section contain all required elements. - Sample Contract for Workshop/Seminar up to \$5,000 (Exhibit 5) - Sample Workshop/Seminar Participation Agreement (Exhibit 6) - Negotiating with the Notwithstanding Clause/Contracts of Adhesion - o It will be a rare contract that does not require some negotiating unless we draft it ourselves. - Upon receiving a contract, mark or circle all impermissible clauses and prepare an amendment to the contract that addresses each impermissible clause. - In most cases, you will also need to include our standard language concerning nondiscrimination, auditing, etc. found in this guideline. - If you are unsure whether a clause is impermissible, please call the Director of Purchasing and Contracts or the Office of General Counsel for guidance. - Keep a record of your contract negotiations with the company, including telephone calls, emails and other correspondence.
+Before suggesting the notwithstanding clause as an alternative, you may want to ask the Office of General Counsel to contact the company to explain the legal problems. - If the company refuses to amend the contract in accordance with our requirements, the Attorney General's office has approved the use of the notwithstanding clause if the company is the sole source of the product (or all vendor's require the limitation language), the product is indispensable to the institution's need, and the notwithstanding clause is inserted in the contract immediately following the impermissible clause.
+(The Attorney General's Office has not approved any other use or placement of the notwithstanding clause.)

+- Another consideration is the amount of risk assumed by the institution in the event the product fails to perform. - In many instances, replacement of the product is an acceptable remedy. - In others, such as the malfunction of software, the failure to perform may make the institution very vulnerable to costly damages. - The notwithstanding clause only sets forth the state's position in the event the matter goes to court; it doesn't improve your available remedies.